 - Approved by the North Dakota Real Estate Commission.

 - Certified by the Association of Real Estate License Law Officials (ARELLO, course approval #338), the number one credential for quality design and delivery of real estate distance education courses.

 - Convenient!
 You can enroll, study and complete lessons whenever you want without leaving

 - Contains material reprinted with permission from Kaplan, Inc.® Copyright © (2014) Kaplan, Inc. All rights reserved.

 Obtain Your North Dakota Real Estate License

 To act as a real estate agent in North Dakota, you must be licensed by the North Dakota Real Estate Commission.

-The University of North Dakota's online Real Estate Principals Pre-Licensure Course prepares you for the North Dakota Applied Measures and Practice Real Estate licensing exam through self-paced lessons and required readings that are designed to work around your busy schedule.
+The University of North Dakota's online Real Estate Principals Pre-Licensure Course examines real estate principles and practices through self-paced lessons and required readings that are designed to work around your busy schedule.
 You "attend class" wherever and whenever it is convenient for you!

 View the North Dakota Real Estate Commission's full list of rules and regulations regarding real estate salesperson licenses.
 Please note - a criminal history record check, credit report and finger prints are now required in order to obtain your salesperson license.
 Applicants who believe their background may disqualify them from obtaining a real estate license should consider submitting an application prior to taking this course.